 We are so proud to be part of such a forward thinking, aspirational hub and although each school is distinctly different in size, demographic, location, context and ethos, it is our differences and willingness to learn from each other that becomes our greatest strength.
-With a shared School Improvement Advisor as well as a wealth of shared learning opportunities we are able to facilitate growth for staff at all levels within our schools while reflecting on our practice and evolving our curriculum offer to the children within our care.
+With a shared Challenge Support Partner (school improvement advisor) and a wealth of shared learning opportunities, we are able to facilitate growth for staff at all levels within our schools while reflecting on our practice and evolving our curriculum offer to the children within our care.

-Our shared priorities and opportunities for collaboration during 2019-20 include
+Our shared priorities and opportunities for collaboration include:

 - Maths leaders collaborating to develop maths discourse and times table confidence in partnership with a senior maths advisor